The bohmion method in nonadiabatic quantum hydrodynamics: Results for model systems

 \subsection{Tully II (dual avoided crossing)}

 Tully II is defined by the electronic matrix elements

 with $a=0.1,b=0.28,c=0.015,d=0.06,e_{0}=0.05$.
 The BO energy surfaces are illustrated in Figure \ref{fig:TullyIIBO}.

 Note that there are two avoided crossings, located either side of $r=0$.
 When the nuclear wavepacket (coming in from spatial infinity on the lowest BO electronic state) encounters the first avoided crossing, some nonadiabatic transitions into the upper BO state occur and the wavepacket branches as in Tully I. The wavepackets then encounter the second avoided crossing at which further transitions occur.
-The wavepackets can recombine at this point leading to interference effects whose strength depends on the momentum of the initial wavepacket \cite{Tully}.
-It was recently pointed out that a molecular analogue of Tully II, whose dynamics are characterized by multiple crossings between electronic states, can be found in the photodynamics of the molecule DMABN \cite{Curchod}.
+The wavepackets can recombine at this point leading to interference effects whose strength depends on the momentum of the

-We run two simulations, with the nuclear wavepacket given initial momenta $k=16$ and $k=30$ respectively.
-In Figure \ref{fig:TullyIIResults} we plot the BO populations and coherence measure in both cases.